johannesjh/req2flatpak/main/_sources/development.rst.txt

 -----------------------

 req2flatpak depends on very few other software packages, as documented in req2flatpak's ``pyproject.toml`` file.
-Run ``poetry install`` to install these packages into a virtual environment.
+Run ``poetry install`` to install these packages into a python virtual environment.

 Running a Development Version